immadisairaj/prides/README.md

 </p>
 <br>

+> [!Note]
+> I am not updating this package anymore.
+Because, 1.
+I am not finding time to continue working on this.
+2. No one is using this anyway.
+3. There is another package that overtook and went ahead, used by many and has all that is in here.
+So, I suggest if you are looking for something, you should check out [flutter_deck](https://pub.dev/packages/flutter_deck).

 Use this package to build your presentations with Flutter with ease.
 Use the pre-built slide widgets or create your custom slide with custom controls and present them by adding the `PresentationWidget` (provided in this package) to the application tree.

 ![Example Slides](https://raw.githubusercontent.com/immadisairaj/prides/main/assets/hello_prides.png)